stefanov-sm/JSON-flattenning-patterns/README.md

 |    2|two    |   111|  211|Yes               | 123.5|2023-12-11|   |

 > [!NOTE]
-> Verbose `cross join lateral` used for explicitness, can be [replaced by a single comma](https://www.postgresql.org/docs/current/queries-table-expressions.html#QUERIES-LATERAL)
+> Verbose `cross join lateral` used for explicitness, can be [replaced by a comma](https://www.postgresql.org/docs/current/queries-table-expressions.html#QUERIES-LATERAL)